api integrations erp

 4. Model the data in a warehouse, not in the dashboard.
 This is the step teams skip and later regret.
 Land your Odoo data in a clean, simple data model in a warehouse, then point the dashboard at the warehouse.
 This shields your dashboard from Odoo's annual model changes and keeps your live ERP fast for the people actually running the business.
 For time-series snapshots of ERP data, see my TimescaleDB implementation guide.

 5. Pick the visualization layer last.
-Power BI, Tableau, Metabase, Looker, Superset, all of them work.
-The right choice is whatever your company already has licenses and skills for.
-An Odoo Power BI integration and an Odoo Tableau integration are the same project with a different final step.
-One rule: in production, the dashboard tool connects to your warehouse, never directly to live Odoo.
+Power BI, Tableau, Metabase, Looker, Superset, or a custom front end can all work.
+The deployed dashboard connects to your warehouse, never directly to live Odoo.

 6. Add governance up front.
 Decide who sees what, how often it refreshes, and who can change it before you launch, rather than after someone sees a number they should not have.

-Odoo’s native dashboards are good, and Odoo 19 made them better with AI-assisted creation and natural-language queries.
+Odoo's native dashboards are good, and Odoo 19 made them better with AI-assisted creation and natural-language queries.
 For a single department watching its own numbers, native Odoo business intelligence is often enough.
-Businesses outgrow it at a few predictable boundaries, and recognizing them early saves a painful re-platforming later.
+Businesses outgrow it at a few predictable boundaries.

 When you hit this Stop doing this Start doing this